Indian indenture system: Attempts to stamp out abuses of the system

 The existing regulations failed to stamp out abuses of the system, which continued, including recruitment by false pretences and consequently, in 1843 the Government of Bengal, was forced to restrict emigration from Calcutta, only permitting departure after the signing of a certificate from the Agent and countersigned by the Protector.
-Migration to Mauritius continued, with 9,709 male Coolies (Dhangars), and 1,840 female wives and daughters transported in 1844.
+Migration to Mauritius continued, with 9,709 male unskilled labourers (Dhangars), and 1,840 female wives and daughters transported in 1844.

 The repatriation of Indians who had completed indenture remained a problem with a high death rate and investigations revealed that regulations for the return voyages were not being satisfactorily followed.

 Without enough recruits from Calcutta to satisfy the demands of European planters in Mauritius, permission was granted in 1847 to reopen emigration from Madras with the first ship leaving Madras for Mauritius in 1850.

 There were also Company officials stationed in colonies that hosted Indian immigrants.
-For example, when the Danish plantation owners began recruiting Indians, the British representative - also considered a consul - to the Danish West Indies was called the Protector of Immigrants.
+For example, when the Danish plantation owners began recruiting Indians, the British representative – also considered a consul – to the Danish West Indies was called the Protector of Immigrants.
 This official oversaw the welfare of the workers and ensured that the terms of the agreement they signed were implemented.

+Expansion Across the British Empire

 Indian labour transportation to the Caribbean

 After the end of slavery, the European-led West Indian sugar colonies tried the use of emancipated slaves, families from Ireland, Germany and Malta and Portuguese from Madeira.
 All these efforts failed to satisfy the labour needs of the colonies due to high mortality of the new arrivals and their reluctance to continue working at the end of their indenture.
 On 16 November 1844, the British Indian Government legalised emigration to Jamaica, Trinidad and Demerara (Guyana).
 The first ship, the Whitby, sailed from Port Calcutta for British Guiana on 13 January 1838, and arrived in Berbice on 5 May 1838.
 Transportation to the Caribbean stopped in 1848 due to problems in the sugar industry and resumed in Demerara and Trinidad in 1851 and Jamaica in 1860.

 Importing indentured labour became viable for plantation owners because newly emancipated slaves refused to work for low wages.
 This is demonstrated in the sheer number of freed slaves in colonies that imported Indian workers.
 Jamaica had 322,000 while British Guiana and Barbados had about 90,000 and 82,000 freed slaves, respectively.
 There was also a political incentive to the British import of foreign workers.
 The influx of Indian workers diminished the competitive leverage and bargaining power of the freed slaves, marginalizing their position within the so-called plantocracy system persisting in the British colonies.